Police investigate double shooting outside Brewerytown restaurant

-BREWERYTOWN (WPVI) --Philadelphia police are investigating a shooting outside restaurant in the city's Brewerytown section overnight.
+BREWERYTOWN (WPVI) --Philadelphia police continue to investigate a shooting that left two people injured outside a restaurant in the city's Brewerytown section overnight.

-It happened near Ridge Capital Bar & Grille on the 2900 block of Ridge Avenue around midnight.
+Police responded to the 2900 block of Ridge Avenue around 11:30 p.m.
+Friday night for reports of shots fired.

-One person was transported to Temple University Hospital.
-The other person was taken to Hannehman Hospital.
+Police say one person was taken to Temple Hospital, and another victim to Hahnemann Hospital.

 ------